-The risk assessment shall consider the risk of contamination of Europe Soya-certified soya beans or soya products with GMOs.
-The risk shall be assessed for each company and shall be assigned a company risk level (see R 02 to R 06b, paragraph 1, for the risk levels of agricultural soya bean collectors and primary collectors [C-RL], soya traders [T-RL], soya bean primary processors [P-RL] and agricultural processors [A-RL]).
+The risk assessment shall consider the risk of contamination of Europe Soya-certified arable crops or derived products with GMOs.
+The risk shall be assessed for each company and shall be assigned a company risk level (see R 02 to R 06b, paragraph 1, for the risk levels of agricultural collectors and primary collectors [C-RL], traders [T-RL], primary processors [P-RL] and agricultural processors [A-RL]).

-Company type Risk level Definition Agricultural soya bean collector & primary RL 0 Only Europe Soya soya beans are stored, traded or processed. collector; soya trader; soya bean primary processor Only GM-free crops are stored, traded or processed; non-GM soya beans of origins other than Donau Soja may also be stored, traded or processed.
-RL 2 Only GM-free soya beans are stored or processed, but GM crops other than soya (e.g. maize) may also be stored or processed.
-RL 3 GM soya beans and GM soya bean meal may also be stored, traded or processed.
+Company type Risk level Definition Agricultural collector & primary collector; trader; primary processor RL 0 Only Europe Soya arable crops are stored, traded or processed.
+RL 1 Only GM-free arable crops are stored, traded or processed; non-GM arable crops of origins other than Europe Soya may also be stored, traded or processed.
+RL 2 Only GM-free arable crops are stored, traded or processed (e.g. soya, rapeseed); GM crops of another type (e.g. maize) may also be stored or processed.
+RL 3 GM arable crops and GM processed products (e.g. meal) may also be stored, traded or processed.